srnichols/StampsPattern/docs/DOCS.md

 - Run the Live Data Path: `docs/LIVE_DATA_PATH.md` to seed Cosmos and validate Management Portal ↔ DAB ↔ Cosmos.
 - For local development: follow `docs/DEVELOPER_QUICKSTART.md` (run Functions + Portal locally).
 - For deployments: open `docs/DEPLOYMENT_GUIDE.md` and use `scripts/deploy.ps1` or Bicep templates as documented.
+- Fast path: for a complete single-subscription deployment end-to-end, use the [Three-Step Deployment Guide](./THREE_STEP_DEPLOYMENT_GUIDE.md).

 ## 👤 Who Should Use This Guide?